l460289052/Orbitool/readme.md

   4. delete peaks below LOD in original spectrum to get denoised spectrum

-Denoised spectrum will be showed as green while original spectrum will be showed as blue.
+Denoised spectrum will be shown as green while original spectrum will be shown as blue.
 You can choose to remove peaks below LOD, or all peaks minus LOD, or don't do denoise.

 ![spectrum1](\img\spectrum1.png)